OTHER TOPICS

 Braided rug facts are included on this website, which includes rug cleaning instructions, rug materials and rug production information.
 Area rugs made of quality spun nylon rug yarn, which makes the rugs durable, stable and fade resistant.
 Also includes microfilament threads, and information about making rugs.
 Braids are made with a 5-carrier rug braider.
 There are only two types of braiding machines made specifically for producing rug braid.
 They are the 3-carrier and the 5-carrier rug braiders.
 We prefer and use the 5-carrier since it allows up to 5 colors in any strand of braid.
 Many braided rugs on the market today are braided using "harness braiders".
 If you take a second look at the rug and the braid does not appear as traditional braid or as you would braid someone's hair it was produced using a harness braider.
 These rugs are produced as cheaply as possible by wrapping a thin strand of inferior yarn around a tube.
 Tube rugs are hard to maintain and every time a strand of yarn breaks the tubular core starts to show.
 Also note the finishing technique employed with these rugs as well as the stitch length and stitch width.
 By using a long stitch length and a short stitch width these rugs can be sewn very quickly but quality is obviously sacrificed.
 Rugs are made using zig-zag sewing machine.

-Rug Hooking Online
+Rug Hooking Information

 Visit CraftOfRugs.com for more.